25 Simple & Easy Hand Strengthening Activities for Kids

 Using playdough provides an opportunity for them to practice smooshing, squeezing, pinching, and rolling motions.
 There are also endless ways to create playdough activities for your kids.

-I like to encourage kids to push things like bolts, coins, buttons, or mini-erasers into a ball of playdough.
 Want to step it up a notch?
 Hide objects in theraputty instead of playdough.
 Theraputty is often used by Occupational Therapists.
 It has much more resistance than playdough, so kids have to work harder to push things into the putty.

 Plunger Activities to build strength in hands